NCAR/finn/README.md

 ## Turorial

 [Tutorial page](https://github.com/yosukefk/finn_preproc/wiki/Tutorial) is prepared in project wiki.
+It explains purpose of each sample cases.